 These are as follows:

 Start off by thinking that everyone can make their own decisions.
 Ask yourself, “does it appear that this person can make this decision?”
-Are you assured that they have understood?
-If not, apply principle 2 (below).
+If it appears that they might not, then you have to think more carefully about whether they can understand, retain, use and weigh the relevant information, and communicate their decision.

 The following link is to a helpful article; How do I know if it’s an unwise mental capacity decision?
 Beth Yolland-Jones | 14 Oct 2022.

-Next of Kin (NoK) - remember, the role of ‘next of kin’ alone does not confer consent giving rights.
+Next of Kin (NoK) - remember, being regarded as ‘next of kin’ alone does not confer rights to make a best interests decision.
+There is no such thing as “next of kin” in law.
 The following link is to a very helpful guidance regarding NoK:

 Next of Kin: Understanding decision making authorities.